-(B) Developments meeting the requirements of one or more of paragraphs (4) - (6) of this subsection will be re-characterized as feasible if one or more of clauses (i) - (vi) of this subparagraph apply.
+(B) Developments meeting the requirements of one or more of paragraphs (3) - (5) of this subsection will be re-characterized as feasible if one or more of clauses (i) - (vi) of this subparagraph apply.

-(i) The Development will receive Project-based Section 8 Rental Assistance and a firm commitment with terms including contract rent and number of units is submitted at application.
+(i) The Development will receive Project-based Section 8 Rental Assistance for at least 50% of the units and a firm commitment with terms including contract rent and number of units is submitted at application.

-(ii) The Development will receive rental assistance in association with USDA-RD-RHS financing.
+(ii) The Development will receive rental assistance for at least 50% of the units in association with USDA-RD-RHS financing.

-(iii) The Development will be characterized as public housing as defined by HUD.
+(iii) The Development will be characterized as public housing as defined by HUD for at least 50% of the units.

-(iv) The Development will be characterized as 100% Supportive Housing and evidence of adequate financial support for the long term viability of the Development is provided.
+(iv) The Development will be characterized as Supportive Housing for at least 50% of the units and evidence of adequate financial support for the long term viability of the Development is provided.

-(v) The Development has other long term project based restrictions on rents that allow rents to increase based upon expenses and those rents are currently more than 10% lower than both the Net Program Rent and Restricted Market Rent.
+(v) The Development has other long term project based restrictions on rents for at least 50% of the units that allow rents to increase based upon expenses and those rents are currently more than 10% lower than both the Net Program Rent and Restricted Market Rent.